Constraints on variation in $\alpha$ and $m_e$ from WMAP 7-year data: Statistical Analysis

 We performed our statistical analysis by exploring the parameter space with Monte Carlo Markov chains generated with the CosmoMC code \citep{LB02} which uses the Boltzmann code CAMB \citep{LCL00} and R{\sc ecfast} to compute the CMB power spectra.
 We modified them in order to include the possible variation in $\alpha$ and $m_e$ at recombination.

 We use data from the WMAP 7-year temperature and temperature-polarization power spectrum \citep{WMAP7}, and other CMB experiments such as CBI \citep{CBI04}, ACBAR \citep{ACBAR02}, BOOMERANG \citep{BOOM05_polar,BOOM05_temp}, BICEP \citep{BICEP} and QUAD \citep{QUAD}.
 In order to reduce degeneracies of the cosmological parameters, we combine the CMB data sets with other cosmological data: i) the power spectrum of the Sloan Digital Sky Survey LRG \citep{Reid09} and ii) the recent constraint on the Hubble constant, $H_0= 74.2 \pm 3.6$ km s$^{-1}$ Mpc$^{-1}$, presented by \citet{Riess09}.
-We did not consider supernovae type I data, because these data (see \citet{Kowalski08} for example) are obtained assuming that the constants have their present values at the time corresponding to the observing redshift.
-However, if at high redshift $\alpha$ has a value different than the present one, the light curves of the SNs could be affected by these variations.
-Since there is no agreement in the scientific community about the claimed variations at redshifts $0.22 < z < 3$, and the supernovae data set includes data at redshifts $0.001 < z < 1.4$, we decided not to include this data set in our analysis.

 We have considered a spatially-flat cosmological model with adiabatic density fluctuations, and the following parameters:

 where $\Omega_b h^2$ is the baryon density and $\Omega_{CDM} h^2$ is the dark matter density, both in units of the critical density; $\Theta$ gives the ratio of the co-moving sound horizon at decoupling to the angular diameter distance to the surface of last scattering (and is related to the Huble constant $H_0$); $\tau$ is the reionization optical depth; $n_s$ the scalar spectral index; and $A_s$ is the amplitude of the density fluctuations.